-The new policy aligns with legislation passed in some U.S. cities and states earlier this year, but applies to all TNAA-employed travel nurses in every state.
-Every active travel nurse will be eligible to receive the benefit and can begin using accrued leave time after 90 days of employment.
+The new policy aligns with legislation passed in some U.S. cities and states earlier this year but applies to all TNAA-employed travel nurses in every state.
+Every active travel nurse will be eligible to receive the sick leave benefit.
 Whereas it has been difficult for travel nurses to take time off for personal health reasons in the past, this policy allows them to do so without fear of financial penalty.

 “Paid sick leave is truly a multifaceted benefit,” said President and CEO Gene Scott.
 “By having this aspect of their personal needs covered, our travel nurses can have peace of mind with regard to their own health needs while being more effective in their positions of taking care of their patients.”

 TNAA is working to communicate the terms of the new policy to active travel nurses during the coming weeks.